-Who doesn't dream of travel, exploration and freedom?
+Who doesn't dream of travel, exploration, and freedom?

-Me?
-I took hold of that dream and tried to let go of any apprehension, insecurity, or anxiety about taking a leap of faith.
+It was all I’d ever wanted.
+So I took hold of that dream and tried to let go of any apprehension, insecurity, or anxiety about taking a leap of faith.

 And I'm so happy I did it!